 Do Pedestrians Have the Right of Way in New York?

 New York pedestrians are protected by the city’s right of way law.
 This statute makes it possible for accident victims to seek compensation for medical care, lost income, and other injury-related expenses.
-Get in touch with a New York car accident attorney today to discuss your legal options.
+Get in touch with our New York City car accident lawyers today to discuss your legal options.

 Keeping the city safe for all its residents